hchiam/learning-css/README.md

 - CSS `::selection` styling: https://codepen.io/hchiam/pen/VwQPvQG

+- styling dropdowns:
-- more easily style-able dropdown that also makes use of native `select` cross-compatible usability: https://codepen.io/hchiam/pen/OJOwrdX
+  - slightly style-able dropdown that also makes use of native `select` cross-compatible usability: https://codepen.io/hchiam/pen/OJOwrdX
+  - Somewhat more styling `<select>` dropdown `<option>`s: https://codepen.io/hchiam/pen/wBwQJMB
+  - even more stylable select dropdowns and option: https://github.com/hchiam/stylable-select

 - auto-increase click target size with just CSS and then adding a `.click-target-helper` class to elements you want to apply it to: https://codepen.io/hchiam/pen/mdpBpme (or just use a `::after` element with `position: absolute;` and a negative `inset` or negative `top`, `right`, `bottom`, `left` values to increase the tap target area without affecting layout! - just make sure the button can have `position: relative;`)